sanketchoudhary5/Snake-Game/README.md

 ✅ The snake moves using the Arrow Keys ⬆️⬇️⬅️➡️.

-✅ Eating food 🍏 increases the score 📈 and the snake's length.
+✅ Eating food increases the score and the snake's length.

-✅ The game ends when the snake hits a wall or collides with itself 💥.
+✅ The game ends when the snake hits a wall or collides with itself.

-✅ High scores are stored locally so you can track your progress 🏆.
+✅ High scores are stored locally so you can track your progress.

 ## 🔊 Sound Effects
 🎵 Background Music – Plays continuously during gameplay.